Michael A Rizzotti

 With so much Jewish symbolism inherent in the character it is reported that Joseph Goebbles, the Nazi Minister of Propaganda, branding a comic book in his hand during a cabinet meeting, furiously denounced Superman as a Jew.

 What Goebbels did not understand is that the core of Superman’s persona is that of the immigrant: an alien coming from another place.
-So Goebbels ended up antagonizing not only Jews, like Siegel and Shuster, but all Americans.
+So Goebbels ended up antagonizing not only Jewish born Americans, like Siegel and Shuster, but all Americans.
 Because, with the exception of the aboriginal inhabitants, every American was an alien at one point or another.
+In other words, the essence of the character depicts the process of integrating as a citizens of the US.
+As such Siegle and Shuster created a quintessential portrait of a new American; as an ordinary character in his day to day life and as a super-hero who defends the American Way of life.

 In the early issues of Superman the hero was seen leaping tall buildings.
 A few years later he began to fly.
 As cars and airplanes became popular means of transportation it increased the overall mobility of the American people.
 As American’s mobility increased so did Superman’s.
 Through the years his powers increased until Superman became a godlike figure which also matched the US’ status as the world’s military super-power.